leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/solidify.rst

    This allows you to use other modifiers to only affect the shell geometry by using a that modifier's vertex group influence control.
 Rim Vertex Group
-   Vertex group that the generated rim geometry will be weighted to.
+   Same as *Shell Vertex Group* , but for the generated rim geometry.
-   This allows you to use other modifiers to only affect the rim geometry by using a that modifier's vertex group influence control.

 Simple Mode